Shaders & Textures

 }

-By default, FragCanvas operates in sRGB output color space (outputColorSpace: 'srgb').
-This means the renderer applies a linear-to-sRGB conversion to your fragment output automatically.
+By default, FragCanvas uses sRGB output encoding (color.outputEncoding: 'srgb').
+This means the renderer applies a linear-to-sRGB conversion to your fragment output automatically on the standard SDR path.